Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Overview of tested simulation codes

 For the optimization study, Ares used an ALE hydrodynamics problem that modeled a Rayleigh-Taylor mixing layer in a convergent geometry.
 It was a 4$\pi$, 3D simulation which contained 23.8 million zones and ran for 10,380 cycles.

-\subsection{MARBL}
+\subsection{Marbl}

-MARBL is a new multi-physics simulation code at LLNL~\cite{anderson2020multiphysics}.
-Some of its key capabilities include multi-material radiation hydrodynamics in both an Eulerian and an Arbitrary Lagrangian-Eulerian (ALE) framework for applications in inertial confinement fusion (ICF), pulsed power and equation of state/material strength experiments.
-MARBL builds on modular physics and computer science packages such as Axom~\cite{Axom}, MFEM~\cite{mfem}, RAJA~\cite{beckingsale2019raja}, and Umpire~\cite{beckingsale2019umpire}.
+Marbl is a newer multi-physics simulation code at Lawrence Livermore National Lab.
+Some of its key capabilities include multi-material radiation hydrodynamics in both an Eulerian and an Arbitrary Lagrangian-Eulerian (ALE) framework~\citep{anderson2020multiphysics}.
+Marbl builds on modular physics and computer science packages such as Axom~\citep{Axom}, MFEM~\citep{mfem}, RAJA~\citep{beckingsale2019raja} and Umpire~\citep{beckingsale2019umpire} to achieve cross-platform performance~\citep{Vargas2022_ijhpca,Stitt2024_jfe}.
 A distinct feature of this code is its design choice of employing high-order numerical methods.
 In this study we exercise the high-order finite element multi-material ALE package to perform our power and energy studies.

-As a test problem for a cross platform comparison, we choose the three-dimensional multi-material triple-point problem.
+As a test problem for a cross platform comparison, we choose the three-dimensional multi-material Triple-Point problem.
 For the CPU based platforms (CTS-1, Magma, and Astra), the problem was configured with a mesh consisting of 462 million quadrature points and was executed for 500 cycles.
-For the GPU based platform, Sierra, the problem was scaled to a mesh with 3.7 billion quadrature points and 5000 cycles.
+For the GPU based platform, Sierra, the problem was scaled to a mesh with 3.7 billion quadrature points and 5,000 cycles.
 The discrepancy in problem size stemmed from the large run-time differences between the platforms and the requirement of running the code long enough in order to measure power and energy usage.

-Additionally, we were able to align this study with MARBL's GPU modernization effort ~\cite{vargas2021matrix}, which allowed us to track the effects of incrementally offloading and optimizing kernels on power and energy usage.
-For this study we exercised a three-dimensional shaped charge problem on a node of Sierra (4 NVIDIA V100's) for 1000 cycles.
+Additionally, we were able to align this study with Marbl's GPU modernization effort, which enabled us to track the effects of incrementally offloading and optimizing kernels on power and energy usage.
+For this study, we exercised a three-dimensional shaped charge problem on a node of Sierra (4 NVIDIA V100's) for 1,000 cycles.